wepr/dwc/README.md

-# Soldo
+# Darwincoin

-Soldo is a novel coin based on the modified Cryptonote PoW algorithm called SoftCrypton.
+Darwincoin is a novel coin based on the modified Cryptonote PoW algorithm called SoftCrypton.

-Soldo was designed as a light alternative to current Cryptonote-based coins.
+Darwincoin was designed as a light alternative to current Cryptonote-based coins.
 It should be mineable even with low-end PCs, including phones and tablets.
 Blockchain size and network load plan to stay at reasonable level as well.
-Transfer's tiny flat fee is another key point of Soldo for everyday use.
+Transfer's tiny flat fee is another key point of Darwincoin for everyday use.

 ## Windows Users

-### Download pre-compiled Soldo apps
+### Download pre-compiled Darwincoin apps

-Latest Soldo releases could be found at https://github.com/monselice/sld/releases
+Latest Darwincoin releases could be found at https://github.com/wepr/dwc/releases

 Download ZIP-archive and unpack it to a folder (c:\Bin\Bit)